Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: Framings, winding number functions, and quadratic forms

 via

-A routine verification shows that $\Theta_{q,\kappa}$ is a crossed homomorphism under the obvious action of $\PAut(H_1(X,\cB;\Z/2\Z))$ on $H^1(X; \Z/2\Z)$. \end{definition}
+A routine verification shows that $\Theta_{q,\tilde{K}}$ is a crossed homomorphism under the obvious action of $\PAut(H_1(X,\cB;\Z/2\Z))$ on $H^1(X; \Z/2\Z)$. \end{definition}

-Below, we show the equivalence of $\Theta_{q,\kappa}$ with the crossed homomorphism $\Theta_\phi$ studied in \cite{CalderonSalterRelHomRepsFramedMCG}, from which the invariance under the choice of geometric splitting will follow.
+Below, we show the equivalence of $\Theta_{q,\tilde{K}}$ with the crossed homomorphism $\Theta_\phi$ studied in \cite{CalderonSalterRelHomRepsFramedMCG}, from which the invariance under the choice of geometric splitting will follow.
+The original $\Theta_\phi$ was defined at the level of the mapping class group, and so a formula like \eqref{eqn:thetaeval}, giving the value of the crossed homomorphism directly on an element of $\PAut(H_1(X,\cB;\Z/2\Z))$, was unavailable.
+Thus it is necessary to reformulate it in terms of $\Theta_{q,\tilde{K}}$, in order to carry out computations at the level of algebra and not the much more cumbersome setting of curves and arcs on framed surfaces.
 Unless the reader is interested in carefully reconciling the results of \cite{CalderonSalterRelHomRepsFramedMCG} with those given here, the proof of \Cref{lemma:twocrossedhoms} can be safely skipped.

-\begin{lemma} Let $X^\circ$ define a geometric splitting of $(X,\mathcal B)$ with associated data $(q,\kappa)$.
+\begin{lemma} Let $X^\circ$ define a geometric splitting of $(X,\mathcal B)$ with associated data $(q,\tilde{K})$.
 Then there is an equality

-In particular, if $(q,\kappa)$ and $(q', \kappa')$ are the associated data for geometric splittings $X^\circ$ and $X'^\circ$ of $X$, it follows that
+In particular, if $(q,\tilde{K})$ and $(q', \tilde{K}')$ are the associated data for geometric splittings $X^\circ$ and $X'^\circ$ of $X$, it follows that

 \end{lemma}